sdsc-bw/DataFactory/README.md

 In addition to that, we provide functions for feature engineering.
 This includes unary, binary and multiple transformations.

 ## Finetuning
-We also provide methods from some common finetuning packages like [sklearn](https://scikit-learn.org/stable/index.html), [auto-sklearn](https://automl.github.io/auto-sklearn/master/), [hyperopt](https://github.com/hyperopt/hyperopt).
-(Note that sklearn and auto-sklearn only support sklearn models).
+We also provide a finetuning method based on [hyperopt](https://github.com/hyperopt/hyperopt).

 Here is a complete list of our supported models: